 • architecture to validate my technology choices

 Traditionally, we can consider these activities as governing the software delivery process and indeed, they all play a role in managing risk.
-Problems occur because the team delivering the value stream (working on the product) has to ensure they check-in with each of these areas then wait on a response.
-Often the areas they are checking in with have no idea of the context of the team.
-At best, this results in more back-and-forth as each group tries to understand the other and, overall, more frustration.
+Problems occur because the team delivering the value stream (working on the product) has to ensure they check in with each of these areas and then wait for a response.

 Two of the biggest problems we see are: